-- 1. Turn the Dome Crank Knob to raise the dome about 3" or more to allow the turbine fan to operate.
+- 1. Press the wall switch to raise the dome about 3" or more to allow the turbine fan to operate.
 (A built-in safety switch will not let the fan motor run unless the dome is partially open). - 2.
 The turbine fan will start automatically as the vent dome is raised and stop as the vent dome is lowered and closed.
-(Fan Speed knob must be in a position other than 0-Off). - 3.
+(Fan Speed knob up on the ventilator frame must be in a position other than 0-Off). - 3.
 Turn the Fan Speed knob to the desired level (1-Low, 2-Med, 3-Hi). - 4.
 Open a window or door to provide airflow.
 Direction of airflow is determined by which window or door is opened.

-NOTE: For best results, close all other roof vents, windows, and doors, then open one (1) window the farthest distance from the roof ventilator.
-The fan speed selector on the fan allows you to adjust the amount of circulation you need at any time.
+NOTE: For best results, close all other roof vents, windows, and doors, then open one (1) window the farthest distance

-5. If you want the vent dome raised without the fan running, turn the Fan Speed knob to 0-Off.
+- from the roof ventilator.
+The fan speed selector allows you to control the amount of circulation you need at any time. - 5.
+If you want the vent dome raised without the fan running, turn the Fan Speed knob to 0-Off.